The Utah Labor Commission

 I. PURPOSE - WORKPLACE SAFETY GRANTS

 The purpose of this application is to identify businesses, educational institutions and community agencies who demonstrate a commitment to workplace safety and desire to implement initiatives which promote either new or existing safety programs within the workplace.
-The program is to be completed by ending December 31 of the grant year.
+The program is to be completed by December 31, 2015.

 - Increase workplace safety by reducing accidents.